HPEG banner

 63 GJ/hr EnvirOcycler

-The EnvirOcycler gasifier/thermal oxidation technology allows a community to address growing solid waste management issues while simultaneously addressing insufficient electricity supply to strengthen the community's energy security.
+The EnvirOcycler reduction/thermal oxidation technology allows a community to address growing solid waste management issues while simultaneously addressing insufficient electricity supply to strengthen the community's energy security.

 Click here to view a detailed summary of EnvirOcycler technology.